fxrhan/Vigenere-Cipher-Encoder-and-Decoder/README.md

 - Now run this python file in your text editor

 ## Feedback
 Any suggestion and feedback is welcome.
-You can message me on facebook
+You can message me
 - [Contact on Instagram] @fxrhanansari
 - [Contact me on Gmail] fxrhanansari@gmail.com
 - [Contact me on Twitter] : @fxrhanansari